Mission Statement:

 Our “Star-Spangled Banner”

-Why would Francis Scott Key, the author of “The Star-Spangled Banner”, point our attention to a band of mercenaries and slaves as the foul foe in the rarely sung third verse of this historic song?
-In his third verse, it is difficult to understand why the British fleet attacking America was not the clear enemy in Key’s account of their invasion at our Star Fort.
-One could offer many explanations for the author’s convictions as he enthusiastically detailed the events just witnessed.
+One might ask why Francis Scott Key, the author of “The Star-Spangled Banner”, passionately diverted attention to a band of mercenaries and slaves as the foul foe deserving of the most scrutiny in his historic battle song.
+In the third verse, it’s difficult to understand why the British fleet attacking our Star Fort for over 25 hours was not the unquestionable enemy within Baltimore Harbor.
+One could offer many explanations for the author’s convictions as he enthusiastically detailed the events just witnessed:

-Perhaps in Key’s long detainment at sea he considered his dire situation while watching the bombardment ensue.
-Then later, following his release without harm, perhaps he felt he owed Old England a gentleman-like criticism regarding the battle he’d just witnessed.
-Thankful that his life was spared, and the lives of the two acquaintances with him, Key may have simply opted instead to point his pen at the lowest ranking British troops who fought on land during the attack in place of proclaiming a naval victory over the civil commanders who had so graciously just freed him from captivity.
+Perhaps during Key’s 7-day detainment at sea he carefully considered his situation aboard the enemy’s ship while watching the bombardment ensue.
+Then later, following his release without harm, perhaps Key felt he owed England a softer criticism regarding the battle he’d just witnessed — thankful that his life was spared, perhaps he simply opted to point his pen at the lowest ranking British troops who fought on land during the attack in place of proclaiming a Naval victory over the civil commanders who had so graciously just freed him, and his two acquaintances.

-Or, perhaps his intention truly was to vilify the Royal Navy’s hired mercenaries and a group of runaway slaves that signed allegiance to England in hopes of earning their freedom.
+Or, perhaps Key’s full intention was to vilify the Royal Navy’s hired mercenaries and the runaway slaves who signed allegiance to England in hopes of earning their freedom.
 We may never know the truth.
-However, it should be noted that the escaped colonial slaves who fought for England in the Battle of Baltimore also helped lead enemy troops the week prior into Washington D.C. to assist in the burning of both the White House and the U.S. Capitol, and they were few in number - less than 200.
+According to historical documents, it should be noted that without help from the escaped slaves who led British troops deep into Washington through various waterways to conduct night attacks and surprise American camps it may have been unlikely that England would have succeeded only a week prior in the burning of both the White House and the U.S. Capitol.
+This assistance could explain the source of Key’s harsh feeling of contempt in his third verse.

-In our current day, this storyline is cause for considerable grief throughout our Union as the beloved National Anthem continues to be protested.
-And while a rewritten third verse may not dull the pain of injustice many feel as the original third verse contains the word “slave” and yet remains protected by lawmakers, the words penned below simply offer a chance to read a slave-free version of our anthem and still keeps with the author’s patriotic theme of declaring victory over a boastful adversary.
+In our current day, this storyline remains a cause for considerable grief throughout our Union as our beloved National Anthem continues to be protested.
+And while a rewritten verse may not dull the pain of injustice many feel as the original third verse contains the word “slave” and yet remains protected by lawmakers, the words penned below simply offer a chance to read a “slave”-free version of our anthem, while still keeping with the author’s patriotic theme of declaring victory over a boastful adversary.

 Original Third Verse: